rishika846/DocHome/README.md

 # DocHome 🩺

-DocHome is a modern, full-stack doctor appointment booking platform designed to connect patients, doctors, and administrators seamlessly.
+DocHome is a modern, MERN stack doctor appointment booking platform designed to connect patients, doctors, and administrators seamlessly.
 It features a complete patient portal, a dedicated admin control panel, and a robust REST API backend.

 ---